The Kasai Procedure at Phoenix Children's Hospital

 After the procedure, patients are placed on medications to promote bile flow, antibiotics to prevent infections and supplemental vitamins.

-In some patients the Kasai does not work and they will need a liver transplantation.
+In some patients, the Kasai does not work and they will need a liver transplant.

-In some patients the Kasai works initially, however over a few years, it will stop draining and a liver transplant will be required later in life.
+In some patients, the procedure works initially, but over time, it will stop draining and a liver transplant will be required later in life.

 In a subset of patients, the Kasai works successfully for many years.